ghsyafii/ghsyafii.github.io/blog.md

 "Like a painting, NFTs need to be maintained.
 If a buyer purchases an NFT that relies on IPFS, it’ll ultimately be on them to ensure the file continues to be hosted and available to the system.
 If the NFT relies on a traditional URL, then buyers would be in a more precarious position, having to hope that whatever third party currently hosts the file — often the auction site, like with Grimes’ NFT — stays online.

 So there’s a very real chance that, some years from now, an NFT will point to a missing file.
 If that’s the case, how do you prove what it is you actually own?"

+“Your certificate of authenticity isn’t a certificate as much as a link to a record of your purchase.
+If the server the links points at goes down, your proof of ownership disappears and you won’t be getting it back.”